-Nitrate in waterways - What's the story?
+Nitrate in waterways - what's the story?

 Some of the impacts of these new rules are only starting to take effect, and there is a lot of work to be done by farmers, industry and Environment Canterbury in coming years.

 Read on to learn more about the actions being taken.

-Nitrate is a chemical made of nitrogen and oxygen.
+- Nitrate is a chemical made of nitrogen and oxygen.
 It occurs naturally in soil, where it is a major source of nitrogen for plants, helping them grow.

-When the soil contains more nitrate than plants can use, the excess can be washed through the soil by rainwater and carried into the underlying groundwater.
+- When the soil contains more nitrate than plants can use, the excess can be washed through the soil by rainwater and carried into the underlying groundwater.

 - For drinking water, the New Zealand Drinking Water Standards set a Maximum Acceptable Value (MAV) of 50 milligrams per litre (mg/l) for nitrate, which is equivalent to 11.3 mg/l nitrate-nitrogen.